Table of Contents[Hide][Show]

 This Stained My Counter/Blender/Cup.
 What Do I Do?

-Can I Make a Big Batch and Keep in the Fridge?
+Can I Make a Big Batch and Keep it in the Fridge?

 Sure!
 I’ve made up to half a gallon and kept it in the fridge.
-I find I enjoy it cold too, but it can also be reheated in a small saucepan.
+I find I enjoy it cold too, but you can also reheat it in a small saucepan.
+This turmeric lemonade is another delicious version to have on hand

 Can I Use Fresh Turmeric Root?

 Yes!
-It isn’t often available where we live so I stick with dry, but you can grate a 1-inch piece of fresh turmeric root into the recipe to accomplish the same thing.
+It wasn’t often available where I used to live, so I used dry for this recipe.
+To use fresh, grate a 1-inch piece of fresh turmeric root into the recipe.
+This accomplishes the same thing.
 You may also want to strain it using a fine mesh strainer to remove any remaining pulp or pieces.

 How do you use turmeric?
 Share your uses below!